KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ::: tip

-To enable QRC20 token by the `enable` method, make sure the Qtum blockchain daemon is configured correctly.
+To enable QRC20 token using the `enable` method, make sure the Qtum blockchain daemon is configured correctly.
 MM2 requires the following options to be in the `qtum.conf`:

 ```ini
 logevents=1